trustoverip/spec-up-t-website/docs/developer-documentation/setting-up-environment/sonarqube.md

 The scanner output in your terminal only shows the upload status, not the full analysis results.

 When you run `npx sonarqube-scanner`, your local analysis results are uploaded to the remote SonarCloud server.
-The dashboardUrl in report-task.txt points to the web dashboard where you can view the results of your latest analysis for your project.
+The dashboardUrl in `.scannerwork/report-task.txt` points to the web dashboard where you can view the results of your latest analysis for your project.

 Add .scannerwork to your `.gitignore` file to ensure it is not tracked by git: